VinStarry/CV_codes/elementary/perceptron/README.md

 ## Data Set Generation

 Because the data set must be linear separable.
 We randomly generated data $(x, y)$ point sets, where $0 ≤ x ≤ 1$ and $0 ≤ y ≤ 1$.
 Then we use $x + y = 1$ as the boundary to separate the data set.

+#### Attention

+In order to reduce the steps to find the line which spilt two kinds of points apart, we use a pseudo-random algorithm to make all points have a certain distance from the boundary.

-The result is shown below:
+The result is shown below (Boundary is $x + y = 1$) :

 ![Data_set](../result_graphs/perceptron_datagen.jpg)